dhui808/springboot-r4j/README.md

 	From commandline:
 	run-test.cmd 40 > tmp.txt
 ### Note
 	Have to use commandline to send a number of requests.
-	Alternatively, run UserServiceApplicationTest and pass the desired volume.
-However, Looks like WebClient does not send all requests asynchronously.
+(40 requests, 16 seconds) Alternatively, run UserServiceApplicationTest and pass the desired volume.
+(40 requests, 20 seconds) (Why is WebClient not faster when sending all 40 request async???)